 People have emailed me to help and I really appreciate that.
-So far I’ve had Charlie Ward contribute a hentai picture and the opening video for Keio Yuugekitai Katsugekihen, and Squilibob (Email link) with a couple of general fanart pictures of unknown origin.
+So far I’ve had Charlie Ward contribute the opening video for Keio Yuugekitai Katsugekihen, and Squilibob (Email link) with a couple of general fanart pictures of unknown origin.
 I’ve also had B.L.
 Outset (Email link) come forward with some excellent scans of the American Keio Flying Squadron game, as well as the soundtrack.
 G Borisz (Email link) has sent me an obscene amount of information and a doujinshi, Soan (Email link) deserves recognition for a bunch of information and pointing me to some fanart, and the infinitely spamaphobic Karurosu (just decode otacon dot karurosu at gmail dot com) for a whole bunch of images and facts.
-Also, Floppybunny49 (Email link) sent me some fan art and hentai for the site, which I’ve now uploaded - how awesome.
+Also, Floppybunny49 (Email link) sent me some fan art for the site, which I’ve now uploaded - how awesome.
 Thanks!

 What sort of conventions to organise information does this site follow?